 Applicants interested in an all-girls school.
 GALA is an environment that is exclusively devoted to the education of young women.
 Our all-girls environment fosters collaboration between the school community, girls and their families.
 GALA’s core values of excellence, leadership, and wellness are instilled throughout every facet of the school.

 WHAT GRADES ARE YOU ACCEPTING?

-GALA is a SPAN (6th-12th grade) school – at full capacity, we will have 100 girls per grade level in grades 6 through 12.
+GALA is a SPAN (6th-12th grade) school.
 Each year, we will accept 6th-11th graders.
 Although rising 12th graders are considered, past academic rigor is required.

 2016-2017: 6th, 9th